 Brandon Young, MCC Lead Scientist

-Analytical Technologies Center (ATC) provides an extensive battery of assays designed to evaluate compound chemical, biophysical and ADME properties.
-These include sample purity and integrity, aqueous solubility, permeability, microsomal and plasma stability, simulated gastric fluid (SGF) stability, PBS stability, plasma/tissue protein binding, and P-gp/BCRP efflux, as well as in vivo pharmacokinetic parameters such as drug plasma and brain unbound concentrations.
+The Analytical Technologies Center (ATC) : ATC provides an extensive battery of assays designed to evaluate compound chemical, biochemical, biophysical and ADME properties.
+These include sample purity and integrity, aqueous solubility, permeability, microsomal and plasma stability, simulated gastric fluid stability, PBS stability, plasma/tissue protein binding, P-gp/BCRP efflux, as well as in vivo pharmacokinetic parameters such as drug plasma and brain unbound concentrations.
 The center also develops highly customized bioanalytical methods such as mass spectrometry-based biochemical assays, as well as drug formulations for in vivo studies.
 The center currently has 7 FTEs: two PhD scientists supporting the FTMS facility, and five PhD scientists in general analytical chemistry.

 ATC generally provides high throughput analytical support to researchers and investigators in CBT and across the campus, depending on the lab's requirements.
 Working in ATC has indulged me with a broad experience in translational research.
 I became familiar with the entire drug discovery process from synthesis to screening, to preclinical studies.